WHAT IS A CHAPTER 13 BANKRUPTCY?

 A chapter 13 bankruptcy does have several beneficial assets.

 First, there is not an 8-year requirement between Bankruptcy proceedings.
-Second ,a mortgage delinquency can be classified as a separate debt, then the original mortgage is reinstated and the delinquency paid through the Chapter 13 plan.
+Second, mortgage delinquency can be classified as a separate debt, then the original mortgage is reinstated and the delinquency paid through the Chapter 13 plan.
 Any IRS or State tax delinquency can be handled in the same manner.
 Back child support can be handled the same so that the right to license a car or have a driver’s license is not affected.

 For most debtors, a chapter 7 proceeding is much more desirable.
 It is over and done with quickly.
 The attorney fees are far less.
 You keep all the assets you would in a chapter 13 bankruptcy.

-Today, very few attorney’s will file a chapter 13 for the debtors.
+Today, very few attorneys will file chapter 13 for the debtors.
 I have advised clients not to file anything in Bankruptcy Court if they cannot qualify for a chapter 7.